brandonspark/brandonspark.github.io/content/pages/teaching.md

 long-term aspirations of one day teaching functional programming in high schools.

-I also have the distinct privilege to be the instructor for 15-150 currently, in the Summer 2023 semester.
-I am working with an excellent team of 8 TAs to deliver a world-class education to a class of 50 undergraduates, in my debut as a visiting lecturer.
+I had the distinct privilege to be the instructor of record for 15-150 in the Summer 2023 semester.
+The sum of my career with 150, it gave me the chance to work with a team of 8 TAs to deliver a world-class education to a class of 50 undergraduates, in my debut as a visiting lecturer.

+<a href="/150">You can find the lectures and recordings from that
+semester under this page.</a>